yureitzk/human-first-search/README.md

 ## Permissions

-- `scripting`: Inject JavaScript into web pages to hide elements, such as Google's Overview, from the page source code
 - `tabs`: For query parameters modifications in ManifestV3 browsers
 - `webRequest` and `webRequestBlocking`: Monitor and modify URLs when needed
 - `declarativeNetRequest`: Used in ManifestV3 browsers for creating network